Georgia Master Beekeeper Program

 Linda Tillman has been interested in beekeeping since the 70s when she checked out all the books she could find in the Nashville library on how to have bees in your backyard.
 With raising children, finishing graduate school, and starting a career along the way, she didn’t actually begin keeping bees until 2006.

-Linda now has hives at her home and maintains hives at two community gardens.
+Linda now has hives at her home and maintains hives at community gardens, environmentally green inns, and in the mountains.
 To keep records of her beekeeping experiences, Linda started an Internet blog in April 2006 when she installed her first nucs (www.beekeeperlinda.com).
 She writes about her beekeeping learning experiences, her mistakes and her successes.
 On her blog she demonstrates her passion for natural beekeeping, using no poisons and foundationless frames, among other natural beekeeping practices.
 She has made and posted videos on basic beekeeping skills such as inspecting a hive, harvesting honey without an extractor, using a simple solar wax melter, and other topics.
 She posts frequently on her blog which is visited by people from all over the world, gets about 750 visits a day in busy season, and has almost 1000 subscribers.

 Swarm removal (if it doesn’t require a tall ladder!)